ChaseElander/ENGL460-Project/Scenes.md

 ## 1 Ballroom

 Although you really wanted to go out and investigate, Taylor pleads for you to stay.
 You notice that James has decided to stay as well.
-With everything going on, Taylor informs you that they really need to go pee.
+At the corner of the room you see Wellington's son; he's sipping on a Shirley temple.
+Taylor interupts your thoughts to inform you that they really need to go pee.
 As Taylor leaves, you use this opportunity to step out into the [[hallway -> 1 Hallway]].

 ## 1 loose railing